andrenho-electronics/z80_aw/README.md

 # z80_aw

 This project is a homemade Z80 computer.
-It consist of 4 boards:
+It consist of 5 boards:

 1. Computer
 2. Controller / debugger
 3. Motherboard
-4. Peripherals (I/O)
+4. Storage controller
+5. Video/audio card (not built yet)

 # Computer

-The computer is a Z80 processor linked to a 32k ROM memory IC, and a 32k RAM memory IC.
+The computer is a Z80 processor linked to two 32k RAM memory ICs.

 ![Computer schematic](images/Computer.png)
 ![Computer](images/z80.jpg)

 ## Controller

-The controller allows provides a serial interface that allows the circuit to be controlled by a modern computer.
+The controller allows provides a serial interface that allows the circuit to be debugged by a modern computer.
 It also allows a modern computer to server as a terminal (video and keyboard).

 ![Controller schematic](images/Controller.png)
 ![Controller](images/z80_controller.jpg)